AIRSHOW-Chinese lessor orders ARJ-21 jets in $2.3 bln deal

 to expand its fleet to 173 aircraft by 2022.

-The orders are a boost for the ARJ-21, which is more than 10
+The deal is a boost for the ARJ-21, which is more than 10

 years behind its original schedule and had its first commercial